 New Customers only.
 Deposit and place a £5 qualifying bet at odds of 2.00 or greater within 7 days of opening a new account; excludes cashed out bets.
 Receive 2x £10 Free Sports Bets, valid on set events only at odds 2.00 or greater, expires in 7 days, plus a £10 Casino Bonus, expires in 7 days.
 Wager the Casino Bonus 35x to withdraw winnings.
 Credit/Debit card deposits only.
 Geographical Restrictions and T&Cs Apply, See Below.
 Please Gamble Responsibly

-Get BettingPro.com's best bets from Sunday's NFL action.
+Get BettingPro.com's best bets from the NFL Playoffs.